vives-projectwerk-2-2020/particula-docker-compose/README.md

 body

 ```
-sensors,sensor_id="sensor_01",location="lab2.80" temp=21.5 1581880318
+sensors,sensor_id=sensor-test humidity=59,pm10=23,pm25=12,temperature=21.5 1581880318
 ```

 ## Viewing data with Postman

-Following is an example to view all data within `sensors`:
+In case the port is left unchanged (can be checked with docker ps) following is an example to view all data within `sensors`:

 ```
 GET http://localhost:8086/query?db=particulaInfluxDB&q=select * from sensors